MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-duplicating-a-hash.md

 ---
-Description: 'The following example creates and duplicates a hash of some text.
-It then adds additional text to the original hash and different text to the duplicate.' ms.assetid: '7aa7c9a1-471b-4b40-9967-b1da946c83a5'
+Description: The following example creates and duplicates a hash of some text.
+It then adds additional text to the original hash and different text to the duplicate. ms.assetid: 7aa7c9a1-471b-4b40-9967-b1da946c83a5
-title: 'Example C Program: Duplicating a Hash'
+title: Example C Program Duplicating a Hash ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Example C Program: Duplicating a Hash